APPLICATIONS FOR THE 2018 - 19 INTAKE

-The School of Applied Psychology in partnership with the HSE is now recruiting students for the 3-year, level 10, Doctor of Clinical Psychology starting in September 2017.
-Application is through the Postgraduate Application Centre (PAC code CKH99) with a strict closing date of 5pm on 16 February 2017.
+The School of Applied Psychology in partnership with the HSE is now recruiting students for the 3-year, level 10, Doctor of Clinical Psychology starting in September 2018.
+Application is through the Postgraduate Application Centre (PAC code CKH99, under Postgraduate Research Programmes) with a strict closing date of 5pm on 2 February 2018.
 Late applications will not be accepted.
 CVs will not be considered and should not be uploaded.
-Please note that interviews, for those shortlisted, will be held on 28, 29 and 30 March 2017 in the School of Applied Psychology, North Mall Campus, UCC.
+Please note that interviews, for those shortlisted, will be held on 26, 27 and 28 March 2017 in the School of Applied Psychology, North Mall Campus, UCC.

-As a new programme, the Doctor of Clinical Psychology is collaborating with the Psychological Society of Ireland to fulfil accreditation requirements.
-An on-site visit is anticipated during the 2017 – 18 academic year
+As a new programme, the Doctor of Clinical Psychology has received provisional approval from the Psychological Society of Ireland.
+The full accreditation visit will occur in 2018.

 Selection of Supervisors:

 Please note that applicants are not required to select supervisors or submit research proposals with their applications.

 The Doctor of Clinical Psychology is a full-time, three year postgraduate professional course in clinical psychology, designed to train psychologists to be eligible for appointment as Clinical Psychologists in the health services.
 The clinical psychology programme at University College Cork is the newest in Ireland.
 Whilst embracing the core training standards for the profession evident across all programmes, the Cork programme will grow a unique identity as outlined in Course Details.